luciabellan/programacion_01/README.md

 - All the multiples of the number to investigate included between both limits.
 -How many are the previous numbers presented.
 - The value of your sum.

+Exercise 3:
+Write a program that presents the multiplication table of the first num integers, with their first 20 products.